Got a new sale or product to share? Learn what a promotional message is and the key to writing the perfect one.

 Promotional messaging, or “promos” are messages sent with the intent to sell, upsell, or advertise a product, business, or service.

 They can be a great way to share news and engage customers.
-But when they start to slide towards the overly-promotional end of the scale, it starts to get a little dicey.
+But when they start to slide toward the overly promotional end of the scale, it starts to get a little dicey.

 There’s nothing like receiving a text like this…